 You’ve got plenty to share with your clients: Sales and events, industry tips and tricks, updates about your business, maybe even some personal wins.
 Sending these regular updates (and the occasional discount) turns first- or second-time customers into the dream: lifelong regulars.

-Here are the six best email marketing tips to create a newsletter that’s not just a must-open but a must-read — and most important of all: an I-must-book-with-her-now!
+Here are the six best email marketing tips to create a newsletter that’s not just a must-open but a must-read — and most important of all: an I-must-book-with-them-now!

 #1: Pick A Clever Name